 An individually numbered gill tag is attached to the salmon that make our Ōra King grade.
 This provides traceability and evidence of our product's authenticity.

 Shelf life

-Shelf life is vigorously tested prior to new product launches and monitored throughout the life of each product type. tests carried out 23,000
+Shelf life is vigorously tested prior to new product launches and monitored throughout the life of each product type.
+23,000